mattforni/about/README.md

 * I appreciate a **sense of humor** so long as it comes with an understanding of when to be **serious**.
 * It *can* take me some time to **"warm up"** to new people.
 I'm not *judging*, I'm just *observing*.
 * People *(and the relationships I form with them)* are of the **utmost importance** to me.
-* I am fiercely **loyal** and will readily go to the ends of the Earth for my people.
 * I find peace in the **outdoors** and regularly *completely disconnect*.
 * I use the **24-hour clock**.
 It can be confusing, I know and I'm sorry.